 Our goal is to try to keep these processes as simple as possible.
-Students seeking ﬁnancial aid should complete the Free Application for Financial Student Aid (FAFSA) after January 1.
+Students seeking ﬁnancial aid should complete the FAFSA after January 1.
 Indicate on the FAFSA that you want the results sent to Seattle University, School Code 003790, for the following academic year.
 The academic year begins with summer and ends with spring.

 The processor will send us this information only if you use this code.
-Please print clearly.
 To maximize your ﬁnancial aid opportunities, be certain your FAFSA is received by the processor no later than February 1 and your completed application by Admissions also no later than February 1.

 Students will be required to submit a copy of their tax return.

 Students are encouraged to apply early.
 Do not wait until you are admitted.
 Complete the FAFSA right away.

 What determines how much aid I'll be offered?

 The amount of your award is determined by the amount of your ﬁnancial need and available funding.
 The greater your need, the more aid we can offer you.
 The kind of aid you are awarded depends on your eligibility for the various aid programs.
 Each program has its own requirements.